BINF3101-yohe/Lab5_pacbio_assembly/README.md

 When the assembly is done you will see a file called "slurm-number.out" that will be the report of the run

-You will also see a lot of files that end in dot, path, fa, hist, fai, dot1 and more
+You will also see a lot of files that end in dot, path, fa, hist, fai, dot1 and more.

+This process can take between 10 and 20 minutes!

 Our assembly is in this file: SRRXXXXXXX-**contigs.fa**